Atto of Pistoia: Life

 In 1135 Atto was made Bishop of Pistoia, also in Tuscany.
 He continued to follow the rule of his order and served as visitor to the monasteries.
 Together with his Canons he recited the Hours of the Divine Office, as was already customary in the Cloister.
 As bishop, he managed the delicate relationship with the municipal authorities of Pistoia, often marked by breakdowns and clashes.

 In 1145 he transferred to Pistoia from Santiago de Compostela certain relics of the Apostle James the Great and dedicated an altar to Saint James in the Cathedral of Saint Zeno to house them.
 This later gave rise to a chapel dedicated to St. James.
 This had both economic and political ramifications, as pilgrims soon began to come to Pistoia to honor the saint.
 He also built a hospital in honor of the apostle.

 In 1337 the body of the saint was found inside the Church of San Giovanni in Corte and from there moved to the Cathedral of San Zeno.
-From the middle of the seventeenth century, up to the beginning of the nineteenth century, on the day of June 21, in his honor, the so-called "fires of Sant'Atto" were held in Piazza Duomo.
+From the middle of the seventeenth century, up to the beginning of the nineteenth century, on the day of June 21, in his honor, the so-called "fires of Sant'Atto" were held in the Piazza del Duomo (or which is the same, in front of the cathedral).
 People from neighboring districts would flock to the square, which was illuminated with countless torches displayed from ornate window sills.